wil004/FilmLand/README.md

 Also if the a Shared subscription customer is new he will be charged based on the amount of subscribed days divided by 2.

 _______________________________________________________________________________________________________________________________

-Note:
-I added some prefilled data for the H2 database.
-All userPasswords are "hallo"